 - I.Z.1.19.
 A company should operate a corporate website and publish on it shareholders' questions asked to the management board pursuant to Article 428.1 or 428.6 of the Commercial Companies Code together with answers of the management board to those questions, or a detailed explanation of the reasons why no answer is provided, pursuant to principle IV.Z.13. - The Company's commentary: The Company complies with this principle where it obliges the Company to publish shareholders' questions asked to the management board pursuant to Article 428.1 or 428.6 of the Commercial Companies Code together with the management board's answers to those questions by fulfilling the obligation set forth in Par.
 38.1.12 of the Minister of Finance's Regulation on current and periodic information of February 19th 2009.
 However, the Company believes that publishing shareholders' questions which the Company refused to answer pursuant to Article 428.2 or 428.3 of the Commercial Companies Code, which would mean full compliance with the principle discussed, could be detrimental to the Company's interests.
-Having no control over the contents, scope and wording of such questions, the Company's interests or cause the Company to incur liability to third parties. - I.Z.1.20.
+Having no control over the contents, scope and wording of such questions, the Company would be obliged to publish them even if their publication were detrimental to the Company's interests or cause the Company to incur liability to third parties. - I.Z.1.20.
 A company should operate a corporate website and publish on it a record of the General Meeting in audio or video format. - The Company's commentary: Given the Company's concentrated ownership structure, the Company does not record its General Meetings in electronic form.
 General Meetings are attended by shareholders representing over 50% of the share capital.
 Each General Meeting is broadcast live on the Company's corporate website. - III.Z.3.
-The independence rules defined in generally accepted international standards of the professional internal audit practice apply to the person heading the internal audit function and other persons responsible for such tasks. - The Company's commentary: Since the beginning of 2018, the Company has had an internal audit function in place.
-However, it is yet to meet all the independence requirements. - III.Z.4.
-At least once a year, the person responsible for the internal audit function (if such function is designated within the Company) and the Management Board shall present to the Supervisory Board their own evaluation of the effectiveness of systems and functions referred to in Principle III.Z.1, together with an appropriate report.
+The independence rules defined in generally accepted international standards of the professional internal audit practice apply to the person heading the internal audit function and other persons responsible for such tasks. - The Company's commentary: The person heading the internal audit function does not yet meet all independence requirements, while the performance of the tasks is entrusted to an independent external firm. - IV.R.2.

-- The Company's commentary: In the course of its work summing up the year 2018, the internal audit function presented an evaluation of the internal control system for the first time in April 2019.
-The Company intends to apply this principle in the future. - IV.R.2.
 If justified by the structure of shareholders or expectations of shareholders notified to the company, and if the company is in a position to provide the technical infrastructure necessary for a general meeting to proceed efficiently using electronic communication means, the company should enable its shareholders to participate in a general meeting using such means, in particular through: